openmv/micropython/docs/library/omv.sensor.rst

 .. data:: sensor.SVGA

    800x600 resolution for the camera sensor.
-Only works for the OV2640/OV5640 cameras.

 .. data:: sensor.XGA

    1024x768 resolution for the camera sensor.

+.. data:: sensor.WXGA

-Only works for the OV2640/OV5640 cameras.
+   1280x768 resolution for the MT9M114 camera sensor.

 .. data:: sensor.SXGA

    1280x1024 resolution for the camera sensor.
 Only works for the OV2640/OV5640 cameras.

+.. data:: sensor.SXGAM

+   1280x960 resolution for the MT9M114 camera sensor.

 .. data:: sensor.UXGA